opendatalab/MinerU/README.md

 - [Quick CPU Demo (Windows, Linux, Mac)](#quick-cpu-demo)
 - [Linux/Windows + CUDA](#Using-GPU)

+> [!IMPORTANT]
-**⚠️ Pre-installation Notice—Hardware and Software Environment Support**
+> **⚠️ Pre-installation Notice—Hardware and Software Environment Support**
+>

-To ensure the stability and reliability of the project, we only optimize and test for specific hardware and software environments during development.
+> To ensure the stability and reliability of the project, we only optimize and test for specific hardware and software environments during development.
 This ensures that users deploying and running the project on recommended system configurations will get the best performance with the fewest compatibility issues.
+>

-By focusing resources on the mainline environment, our team can more efficiently resolve potential bugs and develop new features.
+> By focusing resources on the mainline environment, our team can more efficiently resolve potential bugs and develop new features.
+>

-In non-mainline environments, due to the diversity of hardware and software configurations, as well as third-party dependency compatibility issues, we cannot guarantee 100% project availability.
+> In non-mainline environments, due to the diversity of hardware and software configurations, as well as third-party dependency compatibility issues, we cannot guarantee 100% project availability.
 Therefore, for users who wish to use this project in non-recommended environments, we suggest carefully reading the documentation and FAQ first.
 Most issues already have corresponding solutions in the FAQ.
 We also encourage community feedback to help us gradually expand support.

 <table>
     <tr>